 Wagner Law Group does not sell consumer personal information.
 Moreover, we will only share or disclose your information as outlined herein.

 We may sometimes use other businesses to perform certain services for us, such as maintaining the Website and our mailing lists, sending postal mail (if necessary) and providing marketing assistance and data analysis.
 We may provide Personal Information to those businesses when that information is necessary for them to complete a requested transaction or otherwise perform their duties.
-Wagner Law Group will take reasonable steps to help ensure that these third-party service providers are obligated to protect Personal Information on Wagner Law Group's behalf.
+WLG Firm will take reasonable steps to help ensure that these third-party service providers are obligated to protect Personal Information on WLG Firm's behalf.
 Moreover, we restrict our service provider’s use of information beyond what is strictly necessary to complete the requested service.

 We reserve the right to disclose visitor information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, other visitors, or anyone else that could be harmed by such activities.
 We also reserve the right to disclose visitor information when we believe that the law requires it.